 Every individual will be affected differently by a stroke.
 Stroke complications vary from person to person, and therefore, so does recovery.
 But with enough time and work put in, our nervous systems are very adaptive when it comes to relearning everyday activities.
 Repetitive practice is the backbone of effective rehabilitation.
 Rehabilitation starts in the hospital right after stroke and is continued after a patient’s release until they become as independent as possible.
 This must be done while preserving the patient’s dignity and motivated them to commit to relearning basic skills they may have lost due to the stroke.

-Core Physical Care in Toronto offers a number of services, including aqua therapy and in-home personal training, so if you want your recovery to be fast and effective, give our physiotherapy clinic a call today!
+Core Physical Care in Toronto offers a number of services, including in-home massage therapy and in-home physiotherapy, so if you want your recovery to be fast and effective, give our physiotherapy clinic a call today!